 diabetes pediatric diet exercise

-Type 1 diabetes is a chronic condition characterized by a deficiency of insulin, a hormone needed to bring glucose from the bloodstream into the cells.
-As we eat our body breaks down glucose, however, those with type 1 diabetes do not have enough insulin to be able to keep that blood sugar at a normal level.
+Type 1 diabetes is a chronic condition characterized by a deficiency of insulin.
+Insulin is a hormone we need to bring glucose from the bloodstream into the cells.

-Along with diet, exercise plays an essential part of well-balanced diabetes control.
-Get moving!
-Exercise not only helps your body use insulin better, it also strengthens your heart and bones, improves blood circulation, lowers blood glucose and blood pressure, improves cholesterol levels and relieves stress.
+Exercise helps your body use insulin better.
+It also strengthens your heart and bones, improves blood circulation, and lowers blood glucose and blood pressure.
+Improved cholesterol levels and stress relief are further benefits of this.

 Never Miss a Beat!